w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 The "Waiting" subsection ([link](https://polkadot.js.org/apps/#/staking/waiting)) lists all pending validators that are awaiting more nominations to enter the active validator set.
-Validators will stay in the waiting queue until they have enough KSM backing them (as allocated through the [Phragmen election mechanism](https://wiki.polkadot.network/docs/en/learn-phragmen)).
+Validators will stay in the waiting queue until they have enough DOT backing them (as allocated through the [Phragmen election mechanism](https://wiki.polkadot.network/docs/en/learn-phragmen)).
 It is possible validator can remain in the queue for a very long time if they never get enough backing.